 She emigrated from South Africa with her family and now lives in Toronto.

 Books have always been a constant in Lorna’s life — like Mount Everest or the moon or breakfast.
 As a child Lorna was an avid reader, one of those kids who use a flashlight to read under the covers until the wee small hours of the morning.

 Success as a writer took a while longer.
 There was some early promise — that’s if poems and stories in high school yearbooks count as promise.
 Lorna majored in law at university, but her love of the written word led her to study English literature and take an Honours degree in French.

 After a diploma in library science, Lorna moved to Canada and into the field of information technology.
 Then, as now, Lorna enjoyed exploring her new country by car, bike, and on foot.

 But writing computer code is no substitute for playing with and playing on words, so Lorna escaped into that other kind of writing.
 She also became an editor, proofreader, and fact checker.
 To hone her skills and delve into electronic media she enrolled in a technical communication program.

-So it’s not entirely surprising that when Lorna started writing and workshopping Drop Dead: A Horrible History of Hanging in Canada, she envisioned it for an audience of eight- to twelve-year-olds.
+So it’s not entirely surprising that when Lorna started writing and workshopping Drop Dead: A Horrible History of Hanging in Canada, she envisioned it for an audience of young readers.
 The surprise came in the form of a contract to publish the work as adult non-fiction.
-And the result is a darkly humorous book that illustrates how trial, conviction and punishment operated in Canada’s first century, and examines the relevance of capital punishment today.
+This set Lorna free to explore the topic in much greater depth.
+And the result is a darkly humorous book about crime and punishment in Canada’s first century, which also examines the relevance of capital punishment today.